It’s about to get dangerously cold, even for winter

 Temperatures will be 5 to 20 degrees colder than normal for much of the central and eastern US this weekend, including the Gulf Coast states.

-A high in the low 70s is typical for Orlando, Florida, at the beginning of the year but the city may not break out of the 50s on Saturday and will only reach the low 60s on Sunday.
+A high in the low 70s is typical for Orlando, Florida, at the beginning of the year but the city may struggle to reach 60 on Saturday.

 Next week will be even colder

 This first batch of cold air through the weekend is just an appetizer.
-A more brutal blast of bone-chilling air – the coldest of the season – along with dangerous wind chills will push into the northern US on Monday and overspread the eastern two- thirds of the country by Tuesday.
+A more brutal blast of bone-chilling air – the coldest of the season – along with dangerous wind chills will push into the central US on Monday and overspread the eastern two-thirds of the country by Tuesday.

 Temperatures next week could plummet anywhere from 10 to more than 30 degrees below normal.
 Frigid wind chills will make the cold dangerous for anyone without access to heat or shelter, especially overnight.

-Some of the most significant below average temperatures will occur in the Southeast.
+Some of the most significant below average temperatures will occur from the central US to the Southeast.
 Overnight lows could dip below freezing along the Gulf Coast at times next week.
 New Orleans doesn’t frequently hit or fall below the freezing mark, but it could reach that threshold next week for the first time since last January.

 The abnormal cold could also dip far enough south to wreak havoc on Florida’s highly sensitive citrus crops and cause iguanas to plummet from trees.